 The problem with pillar 3 was that they talked about overcoming your negative relationship with money a LOT.
-This is definitely a helpful topic to explore, but it was very clear what they were doing: seeding you to buy their “Master” program!
+This is definitely a helpful topic to explore (if it applies to you), but it was very clear what they were doing: seeding you to buy their “Master” program!
 They even said so, several times, how you should “invest” in yourself by furthering your training.
 So in my opinion, pillar 3 was like this huge sales pitch for their next level course.

 Speaking about that, this is a tactic they used throughout the entire program.
 They’d say things like “this is a very advanced technique, but you will learn about it in our advanced master training…” Barf.